0402hunter-dev/Survive-Bros/README.md

 - **Resolution**: 1280×720 (locked aspect ratio)
 - **Performance**: 60 FPS target with requestAnimationFrame

-## 📝 Original Version

-The original Python/Pygame version is in the `code` file.
-This web version is a complete JavaScript rewrite for browser compatibility.

 ## 🤝 Contributing

 Found a bug?
 Have an idea?